datagovuk/guidance/organogram-data.md

  * public corporations (financial and non-financial)
  * parliamentary bodies

+Staff who work for intelligence agencies should not be reported in the organogram.

 NB Local authorities publish their senior staff data in a different format - see the LGA guidance: http://schemas.opendata.esd.org.uk/OrganisationStructure

 ## Timing